Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 Lastly, \name minimizes the set of views for each handler---producing a subset that reveals the same information---and then takes their union and minimizes it again.
 To minimize a set~$\mathbf{V}$ of views, \name goes through each view $V\in\mathbf{V}$ and checks whether the information revealed by~$V$ is already contained in that revealed by $\mathbf{V}\setminus\{V\}$; if so, it removes $V$.
 Heuristically, \name sorts the views by the number of joins in decreasing order, so that longer views have a chance of being removed first.

 It remains to check information containment.
 This is the same problem as policy enforcement: checking whether issuing $V$ \emph{as a query} is allowed under the policy $\mathbf{V}\setminus\{V\}$.
-To tackle this, we repurpose an existing enforcement tool, Blockaid~\cite{DBLP:conf/osdi/ZhangSCPSS22}.
-Specifically, we extended Blockaid with a command-line interface, which \name invokes as described earlier.
+To tackle this, we repurpose an existing enforcement tool, Blockaid~\cite{DBLP:conf/osdi/ZhangSCPSS22}, which we extended with a command-line interface to be invoked by \name.
 Finally, \name outputs the minimized set of views for human review.